Capernwray Missionary Fellowship of Torchbearers: Capernwray Bible School

 Capernwray was first used as a Bible School in Autumn 1947, to meet a demand for Bible teaching from the many new converts from holiday conferences held at the Hall.
 The school has matured and grown over the years and now has intakes each Winter and Spring, to a capacity of around 190 students, from sometimes as many as 30 different nations.
 During the Summer, Easter and Christmas breaks the facilities are used for Christian conferences and holidays.

 Capernwray Holidays

 Capernwray initially started off as a Christian holiday centre and this activity continues to be a vital part of the ministry today.
 The holidays currently on offer cater for a mixed age range of young people, families and a cross-section of adults.
 Guests come from around the United Kingdom and from overseas, including many from Germany, still maintaining a link that goes back more than 60 years.

 Theology

-The history of Torchbearers can be traced back to brokenness when Major W. Ian Thomas came to the end of himself in his own effort to please God.
-It was right at that point where Christ began to produce what has become a fellowship of like-minded people who have also discovered that the only One who is able to produce true godliness is God Himself.
-The Torchbearers centres, which are now scattered around the world, are merely a testimony to the risen Christ bringing into being that which otherwise could not have been.
-They are international and interdenominational by nature, and deeply appreciate the freedom to keep the person of Christ at the centre of their teaching and fellowship, instead of the things which too often divide.
+The Torchbearers centres, which are now scattered around the world, are international and interdenominational by nature.